grahamgilchrist/macos-compiled-fontforge/README.md

 # macos-compiled-fontforge
 A built dump of a working fontforge/ttfautohint brew install that works with grunt-webfont

 Fontforge has problems working with grunt-webfont on some systems due to incompatible newer versions in the brew repository.
 This is a working compiled set of brew Cellar folders which can be copied into your brew folder.
+These versions were compiled on Mac OS X mavericks on an intel iMac.

 To install:
 * checkout this repo ' git clone repo-url macos-compiled-fontforge`